-From a accounting point of view, there are two types of international invoices.
+From an accounting point of view, there are two types of international invoices.

 Invoices for Services or Products coming from outside of the VAT-zone.

-To account for this type of invoices you should indicate IVA rate at 0%.
+To account for this type of invoice you should indicate IVA rate at 0%.

 Additionally we should indicate that it is a international invoice using the Tags input form.

 This will allow us to locate it and report it using the designated official document.